Craig Gotsman: Outreach

 While at Technion, Gotsman served as Associate Dean for Computing during 2001–2003.
 He also founded its Industrial Affiliates Program and Alumni Program and served as Associate Dean for External Relations during 2005–2008.

 Industrial Activity

 Gotsman served as consultant for HP Labs in Haifa and spent summers during 1993–1996 at HP Labs in Palo Alto.
 He has also consulted for companies in Israel, Europe and the US, including Nokia, Shell Oil, Disney, Intel, Rafael, Autodesk and Samsung.

 Public Service

 In 2014, Gotsman served as a technology expert on the New York City Metropolitan Transportation Authority Reinvention Commission, appointed by the governor of NY State.
 In its report, the commission recommended a number of reforms to the public transportation systems in New York City.
 Gotsman is also active in the entrepreneurial community in New York and New Jersey, in particular through the New York City Economic Development Corporation. and the New Jersey Economic Development Authority.
-Gotsman is a member of the Board of the New Jersey Innovation Institute (NJII).